rink-turksma/IntunePrepTool/README.md

 ![image](https://github.com/rink-turksma/IntunePrepTool/assets/127322820/1505d2f6-f5c4-4870-9c35-13edc2275745)

-- Easily configure sources such as EXE, MSI, MSIX, Winget, PowerShell, Scheduled Tasks and weblinks to create installation and uninstallation files.
+- Easily configure sources such as EXE, MSI, MSIX, Winget, Chocolatey, PowerShell, Scheduled Tasks and weblinks to create installation and uninstallation files.
 Package them into Intunewin files and upload directly to Intune, with detection methods in place.
 - Use Azure OpenAI GPT-4 to look for install parameters when creating packages from EXE files.
 - Create winget update remediation policy.
 - Download option to download source files from Winget.